Answered By: Reeti Brar Last Updated: Jul 09, 2020 Views: 794

 If no page numbers are shown, use the paragraph number.
 You may also use a chapter, figure, table or equation number to indicate a specific part of a source.

-Please refer to the University's Referencing Guide for APA below for more information.
+Please refer to the APA Style website or the University's APA Referencing Guide for more information.
+See links below.